RSIA-LIESMARS-WHU/LSHBOX/README.md

 #####<font color="#C46ED3">NOTE1:

-In our project, the format of the input file (such as `audio.data`) is a binary file but not a text file, because binary file has many advantages.
+In our project, the format of the input file (such as `audio.data`, which is in 'float' data type) is a binary file but not a text file, because binary file has many advantages.
 In `LSHBOX/tools/create_test_data.cpp`, we create a binary file with `unsigned` data type, from the process, you will find that the binary file is organized as the following format:

 >{Bytes of the data type} {The size of the vectors} {The dimension of the vectors} {All of the binary vector, arranged in turn}